illusionic/BSite-pro/README.md

 # Execution:
 1) The code is properly commented with guidelines on how to extract features of protein sequence data.
 2) Once the files have been created, one can run train/validation:

 This is done through `python train.py`.

 # License

 This code is provided under the MIT License.

-Copyright 2018 Yasrub Bashir Malik, Khalid Muneer and Hafeez-ur-Rehman
+Copyright 2019 Hafeez Ur Rehman and Yasrub Bashir Malik

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: